 - Serve badam milk warm or chilled.

-- If you are serving it to a little kid, you may need to filter to remove the coarse granules.
+- If you are serving it to a little kid, you may need to filter to remove the coarse grits.
 This is optional and depends on your blender.

 - Refrigerate and use up the milk within 2 days.